-The twin 17-story “The Shores” towers were built in 1964 - 1968 as part of a City of Santa Monica urban renewal project.
+In 1964 - 1968, as part of a City of Santa Monica urban renewal project, the twin 17-story “The Shores” towers are built.

-The twin 17-story “The Shores” towers have their origins with the Santa Monica Redevelopment Agency (SMRA) - a city public body created in 1957 and tasked with urban renewal.
-SMRA selected a 45-acre Ocean Park beach strip (West of Neilson from Ocean Park Blvd south to the city border) as its first re-development project.
+The twin 17-story “The Shores” towers1 have their origins with the Santa Monica Redevelopment Agency (SMRA) - a city public body created in 1957 and tasked with urban renewal.

-In 1961, with a $2.5 MM loan backed by the Federal Housing and Home Finance Agency, SMRA began purchasing and clearing property designated as “blighted.”
-A joint venture between the Kern County Land Company and Del E. Webb Construction Company was selected to build 8 high-rise apartment buildings.
-In 1965, the Kern-Webb partnership bought the lot on which “The Shores” would be built.
-The two identical 17-story buildings each with 261,681 sq-ft and 266 units were designed by Welton Becket & Associates and built by Del Webb in 1964 - 1968.
+A joint venture between the Kern County Land Company2 and Del E. Webb Construction Company is selected to build eight high-rise apartment buildings.
+In 1965, the Kern-Webb partnership acquires the lot on which “The Shores” are to be built.
+The two identical 17-story buildings, each with 261,681 sq-ft and 266 units, are designed by Welton Becket & Associates and built by Del Webb in 1964 - 1968.

 The two towers, identical in shape and colors, were typical examples of high-modernist aesthetics.
 The towers also included a post office, delicatessen snack bar, liquor store, beauty parlor, and a three-level underground parking garage, to provide a total environment that solved the residents’ daily requirements.
 In other words, the towers provided the benefits of living by the ocean without having to experience life in a “substandard” neighborhood.

-The investment value of apartment buildings declined when stringent Rent Control was adopted by Santa Monica voters in 1979.
-However effective January 1999, landlords in Santa Monica were permitted under Costa-Hawkins to raise rents to market levels when units are vacated (vacancy decontrol).
-In May 1999, Brentwood-based Douglas Emmett, who owns and operates multiple class-A office buildings and apartment communities in Southern California and Honolulu, bought “The Shores” for $95 MM.
-As part of the deal, well over 100 of the 532 units were vacant when the property sold.
+In May 1999, Brentwood-based Douglas Emmett, owner and operator of multiple class-A office buildings and apartment communities in Southern California and Honolulu, acquires “The Shores” for $95 MM.
+As part of the deal, when the property is sold, well over 100 of the 532 units are vacant.

 The two-tower site consists of a single 815 ft x 265 ft (215,975 sq-ft) Los Angeles County Assessor parcel (APN 4288-020-036).
 The site is now zoned Ocean Park High Density Residential (OP4) which has a maximum of 3 stories.